 You are here:

-Speak to your school or test centre about registering for the test as soon as you have decided to take the BioMedical Admissions Test (BMAT).
+Speak to your school or test centre about registering for the test as soon as you have decided to take a Cambridge pre-registration assessment.
 The table below outlines the key dates, but test centres may have their own earlier registration deadlines.

 Free school meals

 Learner Support (FE 19+) or equivalent FE funding for Scotland, Wales or NI

 Education Maintenance Allowance (EMA) (Scotland, Wales or NI)

 Your official award letter for the current academic year.

 We do not accept evidence that relates to scholarships/bursaries at independent or fee-paying schools.